Alberta Geographical Names Program

 - Other activities relating to geographical names proposals

-- Advising the Alberta Historical Resources Foundation and the Minister of Culture on naming decisions
+- Advising the Alberta Historical Resources Foundation and the Minister of Culture and Tourism on naming decisions

-Final naming decisions are made by the Alberta Historical Resources Foundation and Minister of Culture.
+Final naming decisions are made by the Alberta Historical Resources Foundation and Minister of Culture and Tourism.
 For more information view Section 18 of the Historical Resources Act.